cfpb/consumerfinance.gov/docs/javascript-unit-tests.md

     ```bash
     # Single test file:
-    yarn jest Notification-spec.js
+    yarn test Notification-spec.js
     # Equivalent to:
-    yarn jest test/unit_tests/js/molecules/Notification-spec.js
+    yarn test test/unit_tests/js/molecules/Notification-spec.js

     # Directory:
-    yarn jest organisms
+    yarn test organisms
     # Equivalent to:
-    yarn jest test/unit_tests/js/organisms
+    yarn test test/unit_tests/js/organisms

     ```

-Because we invoke jest directly, you can pass any command-line args it accepts to filter your output or to target specific tests [see the docs for more](https://jestjs.io/docs/cli).
+Because we invoke vitest directly, you can pass any command-line args it accepts to filter your output or to target specific tests [see the docs for more](https://vitest.dev/guide/cli).

 ## Where to find tests